Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Introduction

-As the multidimentional generalization of vector and matrix, tensor provides a natural presentation form for a wide variety of real-world data to deliver the inherent structure information, and has thus become an important tool in many areas.
-However, compared with matrices, the higher dimensions of tensors makes them more prone to missing data, and the sparser observations also increase the difficulty of data recovery.
-Hence, tensor completion (TC) poses a more intricate challenge than matrix completion (MC), demanding a greater reliance on structural prior information.
-In numerous real-world applications, the underlying tensors often exhibit low-rank structures.
-This characteristic has sparked extensive research endeavors aiming to leverage this low-rank nature within TC~\cite{zhang2021low, qin2022low}.
-Throughout recent decades, an array of tensor rank definitions has emerged, encompassing CANDECOMP/PARAFAC (CP) rank~\cite{carroll1970analysis}, Tucker rank~\cite{tucker1966some, kolda2009tensor}, tensor train (TT) rank~\cite{oseledets2011tensor}, tensor ring (TR) rank~\cite{zhao2016tensor}.
+Over the past few years, low-rank tensor completion (TC) has attracted significant attention as an effective approach for recovering missing entries from partially observed high-dimensional data~\citep{cai2022nonconvex}.
+It has been successfully applied across diverse domains, including recommendation systems~\citep{farias2019learning}, biomedical data analysis~\citep{yi2022graph}, and intelligent transportation systems~\citep{sergin2025low}.
+In the standard setting of third-order tensor data, the classical low-rank tensor completion problem seeks to recover a low-rank tensor $\mathcal{X} \in \mathbb{R}^{n_1 \times n_2 \times n_3}$ from a subset of observed entries $\mathcal{X}_{i_1 i_2 i_3}$, where $(i_1, i_2, i_3) \in \Omega \subset \{1,2,...,n_1\}\times \{1,2,...,n_2\}\times \{1,2,...,n_3\}$ and $|\Omega| \ll n_1 n_2 n_3$.
+A general formulation for TC is given by the rank minimization problem:

+where the key challenge lies in defining an appropriate notion of tensor rank.
+Over the past decades, various definitions of tensor rank have been proposed, including CP rank~\citep{du2019transit,bi2022improving}, Tucker rank~\citep{wang2023implicit}, tensor train (TT) rank~\citep{zhang2024tensor}, tensor ring (TR) rank~\citep{yu2025robust}.
 Each of these definitions offers distinct advantages and limitations.
-Recently, tensor singular value decomposition (t-SVD)~\cite{kilmer2011factorization, kernfeld2015tensor} and the induced tensor tubal rank~\cite{kilmer2013third} has drawn considerable interest due to its advantages in the exploitation of the global structure information and spatial-shifting correlations ubiquitous in real-world tensor data~\cite{jiang2020framelet, qin2022low}, and thus has been explored in many recent researches for tensor recovery~\cite{gao2020enhanced, lu2019tensor, zhang2020low, chen2020robust}.
+More recently, tensor singular value decomposition (t-SVD) and the induced tensor tubal rank~\citep{hou2021robust} have gained increasing attention, owing to its advantages in the exploitation of global structure information and spatial-shifting correlations inherent in tensor data.